Chatbot Flows

 2. Click Edit on the flow you want to modify.

-3. The Flow Editor canvas will open, displaying all messages in the flow.
+3. The Flow Editor opens, displaying every message in the flow.

 Tips